 This Glossary provides definitions of certain terms used throughout the Data Consistency Guide.
 Throughout 2019-2020, definitions of common terms will be made consistent across this Guide, CLASS Documentation, and the Risk Management Guide.
 If you want to provide feedback or seek clarification about any of the definitions below, please email us.

 Aboriginal and Torres Strait Islander Legal Services (ATSILS) are community controlled non-for–profit organisations providing legal assistance services in the areas of criminal, family and civil law in addition to undertaking community legal education, prisoner through-care and law reform and advocacy activities.
 See http://www.natsils.org.au/AboutUs/HistoryofATSILSandNATSILS.aspx.

 CLASS is the online database operated by NACLC.
 See CLASS Documentation.

 Community Education is a Community Projects Service Type that aims to resolve non-legal associated issues, social welfare, learning outcomes and personal development of people involved in the legal process and experiencing disadvantage.
 The focus is on addressing related non-legal problems that directly impact upon a person’s ability to access or participate in the justice system, to prevent legal matters escalating.
 See below for the meaning of "non-legal problems", and see the service type Community Education.

 Community legal centres (CLCs) are independent, non-profit, community-based organisations that provide free and accessible legal and related services to everyday people, including people experiencing discrimination and disadvantage.
 See http://www.naclc.org.au/about_clcs.php.

-Community Legal Education (CLE) is defined as information about the law provided to the general community, community services, community groups, organisations, schools or other agencies.
+Community Legal Education (CLE) can be broadly described as information about the law provided to the general community, community services, community groups, organisations, schools or other agencies.
 The purpose of CLE is to inform and build individual and community resilience by enhancing awareness and understanding about the law, and how to identify, prevent and deal with problems awareness of the help available from legal and support services.
-In the Data Consistency Guide, CLE is not of itself a Service Type, rather, the Service Types are CLE Activity and CLE Resources within Community Legal Education.
+In the Data Consistency Guide, CLE is not of itself a Service Type, rather, the Service Types are CLE Activity and CLE Resources: see Community Legal Education.